 1. Some do it by giving “will you be cards” or “will you be gifts”.
 This is actually the trend these days, with all the flashy cards being sent which usually contains gifts.
 If you are the creative type and of course have the extra budget, this is a great idea.
 Wedding invites suppliers can do this but with a minimal fee depending on the designs that you want.
 But as an alternative especially if you are on a limited budget, you can definitely DIY these cards and give gifts that you made yourself.
-The options here on how you want it to be done is endless, but again, always consider your budget if it’s within your means or not.
+The options here on how you want it to be done is endless, but again, always consider your budget if it’s within your means.
 Remember, you need to focus more on the most important things that you will be needing for your wedding later on.
 Better be prepared than be sorry.

 2. Some do it by just chatting with them on social media like Facebook, inviting through a private Facebook event page, sending email, calling them through phone/mobile and/or doing video call if you are or they are based overseas.
 Aside from the will-you-be-cards, this is one of the most common things to ask your entourage to be part of your wedding.
-This is actually quite informal since you did not ask your potential entourage personally (in a physical sense), but if you really can’t be there physically especially if you’re based overseas or your entourage lives far away, this is another considerable good option.
-Just be sure that when you do it, you do it in a serious and formal tone of action.
+This is actually quite informal since you did not ask your potential entourage personally (in a physical sense).
+But if you really can’t be physically there especially if you’re based overseas or your entourage lives far away, this is another considerable good option.
+Just be sure that when you do it, you do it in a sincere, polite and formal tone of action.

-3. Some do it by going to their entourage’s house and brought food or treat them to lunch/dinner and say the magic words — can you do the honor of being our Ninong or Ninang?
-Between the two options above, this is probably one of the most traditional, practical and formal way to reach out and ask your potential entourage to be part of your special day.
-This action gives a sense of strong relationship connection between you, your fiance/fiancee and your prospective entourage.
+3. Some do it by going to their PS/entourage’s house and brought food or treat them to lunch/dinner before saying the magic words — can you do the honor of being our Ninong or Ninang?
+Between the two options above, this is probably one of the most traditional, practical and formal ways to reach out and ask your potential entourage to be part of your special day.
+This action gives a sense of strong relationship and connection between you, your fiance/fiancee and your prospective entourage.
 It also makes them feel “special” that you exerted the effort to reach out to them especially in this era when it’s easy to just send a message through FB chat for example.
 Also remember, your Ninongs and Ninangs would be your second parents and by creating a great impression by simply doing this simple thing would definitely mean a lot to them.
-And by the way is what we did.
+And by the way, this is what we did.